joshuagryphon/plastid/docs/source/glossary.rst

     end-inclusive
         In :term:`fully-closed` coordinate systems, the end coordinate of a :term:`feature` is defined as the last position included in the feature.
+        So, in this representation, the end coordinate of a 3-nucleotide :term:`feature` that starts at position 3 would be 6.

         In contrast, see :term:`half-open` coordinates.
 For a detailed discussion, with examples, see :doc:`/concepts/coordinates`.